malishav/OSCOAP/draft-selander-ace-object-security-05.md

     * The size of Seq is variable, and increases with the number of messages exchanged.

-    * As the nonce is generated from the padded Sequence Number and a previously agreed upon static IV  it is not required to send the whole nonce in the message.
+    * As the IV is generated from the padded Sequence Number and a previously agreed upon static IV  it is not required to send the whole IV in the message.

 * The Ciphertext, excluding the Tag, is the encryption of the payload and the encrypted options {{coap-headers-and-options}}, which are present in the unprotected CoAP message.